(Offered within the Department of Asian Studies)

 This course provides continued practice in speaking, reading, and writing at the third-year level.
 Our text introduces students to Chinese geography and history and modern written style.
 Conducted entirely in Chinese.
 Offered annually in the fall semester.
 Also counts toward Asian studies major and management studies concentration.

-Prerequisite: CHIN 232 or equivalent.
+Prerequisite: CHIN 232 or placement.

 CHIN 302: Third-Year Chinese II